SHARED COLLECTION DEVELOPMENT POLICY

 - Compliance with the Criteria for Selection of Library Materials

 REQUEST FOR RECONSIDERATION OF MATERIALS

-Patrons who feel that an inappropriate item has been selected for the collection may request that said item be reconsidered or withdrawn.
+Scotch Plains residents who feel that an inappropriate item has been selected for the collection may request that said item be reconsidered or withdrawn.
 In such a situation, the following steps shall be taken: